tommifede/project/README.md

     ...
     ```

-    Insert the needed parameters and enjoy the rendering.
+    Insert the required parameters to start the simulation and view the graphical visualization.

     Then run that compiled in _Release_ mode:
     ```bash